make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - What does the function return when $t=\frac{1}{2}$?

-  > - It returns the average of the endpoints.
+  - It returns the sum of the endpoints divided by 2, which is their average value.

 - Lerp is very easy to implement in code: